seannabaa/MonkeyTrain/README.md

   - Tier 1 (Easy, Start of game) 3x3 grid, 10 seconds of time
   - Tier 2 (Intermediate) 4x4 grid, -0.3 seconds of time
   - Tier 3 (Expert), 5x5 grid, less time than intermediate, ensuring the game remains challenging for advanced players.
 ---
+## **Design Choices**

+- I used a single file architecture for ```main.py``` to simplify the end-user experience.
+A user only needs to download one script to play, compensating for the lack of files using exenstive block comments and a functional programming style to keep the code readable.
+- One challenge was "ghost clicks", where a single click from a mouse would wrongly register.
+I solved this using the ```pygame.event.get()``` queue instead to ensure that each click is processed exactly once per number frame.

+---

 ## **Inspiration**